GoWebMe2020/thermostat_js/README.md

 ## Build status

 1. Initial commit.
-2. code and tests for thermostat to start at 20 degrees, increase the temperature, decrease the temperature and set a minimum limit of 10 degrees.
+2. Code and tests for thermostat to start at 20 degrees, increase the temperature, decrease the temperature and set a minimum limit of 10 degrees.
-3. code and tests for the thermostat to have a maximum temp of 25 when PSM is on and 32 when PSM if off.
+3. Code and tests for the thermostat to have a maximum temp of 25 when PSM is on and 32 when PSM if off.
 PSM is on by default.
 The thermostat can be reset.

 ## Code style